Code of practice for the international recruitment of health and social care personnel in England

 Employment legislation protects and guides the conditions of service for all employees, regardless of their country of origin or training.

-Health and social care employees must meet and maintain requirements for continued professional regulation.
+Health and social care employees must meet and maintain requirements for continued professional regulation if the role is regulated by UK law.

-The opportunity to enhance skills and experience are important features that underpin international health and social care mobility.
+The opportunity to enhance skills and experience are important to underpin international health and social care mobility.

 Best practice benchmarks

-It is expected that all health and social care sector employing organisations, recruitment organisations, agencies, collaborations and contracting bodies will comply with the code of practice and will apply the best practice benchmarks set out in this section.
+All health and social care sector employing organisations, recruitment organisations, agencies, collaborations and contracting bodies will comply with the code of practice and will apply the best practice benchmarks.

 These best practice benchmarks should be read in conjunction with NHS Employers’ international recruitment toolkit.
-The toolkit is designed to encourage and enable supportive practices and processes for the recruitment of international staff across a wide range of professions.
+The toolkit is designed to embed supportive practices and processes for the recruitment of international staff across a wide range of professions.

 There is no active recruitment of health and social care personnel from countries on the red list